 Reminder: To qualify for this plan, you must be in good financial standing with the university, that is, you must have settled any older debt and have honoured all previous payment commitments or promises.

-You can use the promise to pay option for the Winter 2017 term from November 16, 2016.
+You can select the promise to pay option for the Fall 2017 term from August 8, 2017.

 Payroll deduction for graduate students

 A deduction can be automatically taken off your twice-monthly pay and credited to your student account to cover your tuition, incidental, ancillary and administrative fees.
 If you’re a full-time graduate student holding an assistantship at the University of Ottawa, you can have amounts for all of your university fees deducted from your salary.

 To qualify for this option, you must be in good financial standing with the University (i.e., you have no previous amounts still outstanding).
 You must also sign a promissory note to repay a minimum of $500 per term.

 Please complete and print a promissory note within 24 hours of registering and send it to Payroll Services by email at infopay@uOttawa.ca, by fax at 613-562-5206 or by mail to 550 Cumberland, Room 019, Tabaret Hall, Ottawa ON K1N 6N5.

 University of Ottawa employees are paid twice a month, on the 15th and the last day of the month.
 If you’re a student employee and would like to be paid by direct deposit, be sure to provide Human Resources with your banking information (room 019 of Tabaret Hall).
 For more information, please visit the Human Resources Compensation page.